Russia expels 23 British diplomats as crisis over nerve toxin attack deepens

-MOSCOW (Reuters) - Russia expelled 23 British diplomats on Saturday in a retaliatory move over British accusations that the Kremlin orchestrated a nerve toxin attack on a former Russian double agent and his daughter in southern England.
+MOSCOW (Reuters) - Russia expelled 23 British diplomats on Saturday in a carefully calibrated retaliatory move against London, which has accused the Kremlin of orchestrating a nerve toxin attack on a former Russian double agent and his daughter in southern England.

-Escalating a crisis in relations, Russia said it was also shutting down the activities of the British Council, which fosters cultural links between the two countries, and withdrawing agreement for Britain to operate a consulate-general in St. Petersburg.
+Escalating a crisis in relations, Russia said it was also shutting down the activities of the British Council, which fosters cultural links between the two countries, and Britain’s consulate-general in St. Petersburg.

 The Russian Foreign Ministry said it was giving the 23 British diplomats one week to leave the country.

-The move followed Britain’s decision on Thursday to expel 23 Russian diplomats over the attack in the English city of Salisbury which left former Russian spy Sergei Skripal, 66, and his daughter Yulia Skripal, 33, critically ill in hospital.
+The move, which was tougher than expected, followed Britain’s decision on Thursday to expel 23 Russian diplomats over the attack in the English city of Salisbury which left former Russian spy Sergei Skripal, 66, and his daughter Yulia Skripal, 33, critically ill in hospital.

+Moscow announced the measures on the eve of a presidential election which incumbent Vladimir Putin should comfortably win.
+Putin has cast his country as a fortress besieged by hostile Western powers with him as its defender, and state media is likely to portray the anti-British move in that context.

-The ministry said Moscow’s measures were a response to what it called Britain’s “provocative actions and groundless accusations”.
-It had warned London it stood ready to take further measures in the event of more “unfriendly steps”.
+The Foreign Ministry said Moscow’s measures were a response to what it called Britain’s “provocative actions and groundless accusations”.
+It warned London it stood ready to take further measures in the event of more “unfriendly steps”.

-Bristow told reporters afterwards that the crisis had arisen after “the attempted murder of two people using a chemical weapon developed in Russia”.
-Britain had only expelled the Russian diplomats after Moscow had failed to explain how the nerve toxin had got to Britain, he said.
+Bristow told reporters afterwards that Britain had only expelled the Russian diplomats after Moscow had failed to explain how the nerve toxin had got to Salisbury.

 “We will always do what is necessary to defend ourselves,” the ambassador told reporters.